cogstat/cogstat_user_documentation/Installation.md

 1. [Download the CogStat python package](https://www.cogstat.org/download.html) (.tar.gz file)
 2. Optionally, create a virtual Python environment:
     * For example, `python3 -m venv cogstat-env` and `source cogstat-env/bin/activate`
 3. Install CogStat.
-The method may depend on your system, for example:
+The method may depend on your system; for example:
     * Use pip: `pip3 install cogstat-version.tar.gz[GUI]` (use the version number of your downloaded file)
         * If you want to use CogStat only in Jupyter Notebook, then you may install it without the GUI dependencies (i.e., without PyQt) with `pip3 install cogstat-version.tar.gz`
         * On Linux, use root/admin access to install it system-wide.
     * Anaconda users can also use `pip` for the installation.
 After installation, you can use `conda list` to check if cogstat was successfully installed.
     * (New in v2.5) CogStat uses R for some of the calculations.
 You have to install R if you want to see these results.
-In some cases (e.g., in Windows), you may need to set up the R_HOME environment variable.
+In some cases (e.g., on Windows), you may need to set up the R_HOME environment variable.
 4. Run CogStat with the graphical user interface:
     * In your console, type `cogstat` or `python3 -m cogstat`
     * If you used a virtual Python environment, after activating the environment, you may use the method above, or without the activation, type `cogstat-env/bin/python -m cogstat`